 We can use QR codes for various things, but how are they employed in payments?
 Are they significant?

-It’s a contactless payment mechanism that allows consumers to pay simply by scanning a QR code with their smartphone.
+It’s a contactless payment mechanism allows consumers to pay simply by scanning a QR code with their smartphone.

 Here are examples of how to make payments with QR codes: